Employing NDIS support workers when self-managing NDIS funds

 - employment status of the support worker – full-time employees, part-time employees and casual employees are paid differently

 - time of day the support worker works – evenings, weekends and public holidays can attract higher fees.

 The NDIS pricing arrangements page gives you a guide to NDIS rates of pay for various tasks and roles.
-If you’re self-managing your child’s plan, you can negotiate pay above or below these rates before your support worker starts working for you, so long as you pay at least the minimum award wage for the role.
+If you’re self-managing your child’s plan, you can negotiate pay above or below these rates before your support worker starts working for you, as long as you pay at least the minimum award wage for the role.

 Depending on your child’s NDIS support budgets, you might decide to pay your child’s support worker a higher rate.
 Here are some reasons for doing this:

-- The support worker has specific skills or behaviours that might be difficult to find in others – for example, if you want a gender-affirming support worker fluent in Auslan, you might choose to pay them a higher rate.
+- The support worker has specific skills or attributes that might be difficult to find in others – for example, if you want a gender-affirming support worker fluent in Auslan, you might choose to pay them a higher rate.

 - You want to encourage the support worker to stay in the job longer – for example, so your child can establish a good relationship with them.

 You might need to withhold tax from payments you make to your support worker.
 You can use the Australian Taxation Office Tax withheld calculators to find out how much.
 You’ll also need to work out whether you need to pay superannuation for your employee.